How much should you pay for the best commercial juicer to meet your needs?

 Here is a very brief overview of different types of juicing equipment.
 We’ll provide a brief overview of centrifugal juicers, masticating juicers, cold press juicers, and citrus juicers.
 Each has its own special areas where they excel at extracting juice from the fruit and vegetables you’re wanting to juice.

 MASTICATING (SINGLE- OR TWIN-SCREW) JUICERS: Without getting too complicated, masticating and triturating juicers use special augers, or screws, to shred up the produce to be juiced then push it through a specially designed screen to separate the juice from the solids.
 For the purpose of this article we have grouped them together but there is a broad range of technologies available driven by single- or double screw, use of plastic vs. metal, screen types and materials, etc. This broad range of juicers lead to some units being highly effective while others are only good for the most basic residential applications.
-Their yields tend to be higher than centrifugal juicers and these units are better at juicing leafy greens.
+Their yields tend to be higher than centrifugal juicers and these units are better at pressing leafy greens.
 There is also less oxidation than with centrifugal juicers so juices may last longer.
-They can be slow on the production side but are quieter than centifugals and have their advantages.
+This type of juicer may also be called a slow juicer because they can be slow on the production side but are quieter than centrifugal and have many advantages.
+This may be the best commercial juicer for juice bars without high volume demand but who still want all the juice they can get at a lower price.
 Cost: $200-$4,000

 COLD PRESSES: Historically speaking, the cold pressing of juices is the oldest, most basic technology available.
 You can easily squish grapes with your fingers, step on them with your feet, or with larger manually driven screw presses designed to exert enormous pressure on the object to be pressed.
-Technology has advanced quite a bit of the past few thousand years and there are some great options out there.
-Today’s cold presses rely on a two-step process, first shredding, or grinding up, the produce to be juiced and then squeezing it between two surfaces using hydraulics or other mechanical methods to exert force and extract juice.
+Technology has advanced quite a bit of the past few thousand years and there are some great options out there for small cold presses and for large commercial cold press juicers.
+Today’s cold press relies on a two-step process, first shredding, or grinding up, the produce to be juiced and then squeezing it between two surfaces using hydraulics or other mechanical methods to exert force and extract juice.
 Most juicers in this segment require the use of special filter bags, which you need to clean and/or replace regularly, which are made of special material to let juice pass while retaining the pulpy fibers.
-These juicers tend to have high juice yields and produce a quality juice.
+These juicers tend to have high juice yields and produce a quality juice but they are not always easy to use or easy to clean.
 Due to their high costs, these juicers tend to be strictly for commercial use but there are some models in the $2,000 range some people may buy for home use and this juicer class can cost well over $25,000.

-CENTRIFUGAL JUICERS: Simply put, centrifugal juicers spin at a high speed (2,000-15,000 rpms) and shred up the produce you want to juice, slam it against a fine mesh screen and separate the liquid from the fiber.
+CENTRIFUGAL JUICERS: Simply put, centrifugal juicers spin at a high speed (2,000-15,000 rpms) and shred up the produce, fruits or vegetables, you want to juice, slam it against a fine mesh screen and separate the liquid from the fiber, or pulp.
 They are excellent for extracting juice from slightly harder products, such as apples, carrots, and ginger and are very good for juice-by-the-glass applications.
 They are not good at juicing citrus or leafy greens for various reasons, nor are they very good for anything requiring a shelf life of more than a few hours, due to higher separation and juice oxidation rates.
+These electric juicers usually have a compact design but are not ideal for quiet locations.
+A big price driver will be the amount of stainless steel used in their construction and the quality of the motor.
 Cost: $200-$4,000.

-We’re Citrus America, so, naturally, we’re going to have a lot of insight into citrus juicing, in addition to our general juicing knowledge.
+We’re Citrus America, so, naturally, we’re going to have a lot of insight into squeezing citrus juice, in addition to our general juicing knowledge.

 When life give you lemons, make lemonade.
 There’s more than one way to juice an orange… so let’s talk about some different options below.